 The Battleground of Business

-My heart reaches out the same way that it reached out to him, too.
-Their leaders hadn’t prepared them for this and instead sold the dream of entrepreneurship and business.
+My heart reaches out the same way that it reached out to him.
+Their leaders didn’t prepare them for this and instead sold the dream of entrepreneurship and business.
 When things go smoothly, it’s all glory, campfires, and tall tales.

-At the same time, people weren’t told about the dark parts, though.
-They weren’t trained for what to do when their business isn’t working, or when their markets aren’t responding, or when someone they thought was a friend steals the idea for an offer they were developing.
+At the same time, people weren’t told about the dark parts.
+They weren’t trained in what to do when their business isn’t working, or when their markets aren’t responding, or when someone they thought was a friend steals the idea for an offer they were developing.

 There are plenty of good parts to this life, but sometimes it sucks.
-The truth of the matter is that it’s been bad for everyone that it’s good for now at some point in their path.
-It’s not you – it’s just the life of business.
+The truth of the matter is that at some point in their path, it’s been bad for everyone that it’s good for now.
+It’s not you — it’s just the life of business.

-Fear, confusion, and inaction is a valid response to what’s going on, and it’s okay to feel them.
+Fear, confusion, and inaction are valid responses to what’s going on, and it’s okay to feel them.
 In fact, it’s probably necessary that you do so.

 It would be better if you were properly trained, confident, and prepared for this, but you’re not there.
 Welcome to the club of just about every other entrepreneur throughout history.
 You don’t get to pick what you start with – you only get to pick how you use what you have.